-Source: 2017-18, 2018-19 and 2019-20 Annual Audit Report and Financial Statements
+Source: 2017-18, 2018-19 and 2019-20 Annual Audit Report and Financial Statements material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the City.280

 The City has historically made employer contributions equivalent to the minimum actuarially determined contribution.
 The City's employer contribution rate is a small fraction, increasing to 13.2 percent in 2019-20, of covered payroll.
 The City's employer contribution rate is below average when compared to other Riverside County cities, which ranged from 26 to 32 percent during the same time frame.